akhahaha/CS111-Lab1/README.md

 ---------------
 - Shell interpreter for a smalll subset of POSIX shell grammar.
 - The -p flag will output a diagnostic tree.
+- The -t flag will execute time travel concurrent execution where possible, including within subshells.

 Installation
 ---------------